PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/dedicated_vmseries_and_autoscale/README.md

   look at the `TODO` markers).
 If you already have a configured Panorama (with at least minimum configuration described above) you might want to also adjust the `bootstrap_options` for each scale set ([inbound](./example.tfvars#L205) and [obew](./example.tfvars#L249) separately).
-- _(optional)_ authenticate to AzureRM, switch to the Subscription of your choice if necessary
+- _(optional)_ authenticate to AzureRM, switch to the Subscription of your choice
+- provide `subscription_id` either by creating an environment variable named `ARM_SUBSCRIPTION_ID` with Subscription ID as value in your shell (recommended option) or by setting the value of `subscription_id` variable within your `tfvars` file (discouraged option, we don't recommend putting the Subscription ID in clear text inside the code).
 - initialize the Terraform module:

   ```bash